sanctuarycomputer/style/README.md

 In the above example, their is no idication of what `.chat-notifications` will look like Here I have no idea what `.chat-notifcations` will look like, and making changes means I have to search the codebase for its definition.
 One can argue that this looks better when it comes to semantics but in terms of composition and reusability it's simply not.

+ It adds no real value to the structure of the page and gives no clue how it should look.
+This can lead to bugs as its purpose and scope are unclear.

 <!--